-ADMISSION REQUIREMENTS FOR B.Sc.
-(Agr.), ENGINEERING AND
+ADMISSION REQUIREMENTS FOR B.Sc.(Agr.), ENGINEERING AND PRE-VETERINARY MEDICINE

-PRE-VETERINARY MEDICINE
+All candidates for admission to the program leading to a B.Sc.(Agr.) and the Pre-Vet program must present high school graduation certificates showing an average of at least 60%, with no mark below

-All candidates for admission to the program leading to a B.Sc.(Agr.) and the Pre-Vet program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in five Grade XII University Preparatory subjects (Nova Scotia 441, New Brunswick 120, 121 or 122, Prince Edward Island university preparatory), English, Chemistry, Mathematics (70% in Math 442 acceptable), and Biology or Physics.
+Preparatory subjects, English, Chemistry, Pre-Calculus Mathematics (70% in N.S.
+Math 442 or NF 3200 acceptable), and Biology or Physics\.
 Students who are accepted but who have not successfully completed Physics at the Grade XII university preparatory level must take Physics MP90, a non-credit course, in their first year at NSAC.
 Possession of the minimum entrance requirements does not guarantee admission.

-All candidates for admission to the Engineering program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in Grade XII University Preparatory subjects (Nova Scotia 441, New Brunswick 120, 121 or 122, Prince Edward Island university preparatory), English, Mathematics (70% in Math 442 acceptable), Chemistry, Physics, and one subject, preferably Biology. other Possession of the minimum entrance requirements does guarantee not admission.
+All candidates for admission to the Engineering program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in Grade XII University Preparatory subjects, English, Pre-Calculus Mathematics (70% in N.S.
+Math 442 or NF 3200 acceptable), Chemistry, Physics\, and one other subject, preferably Biology.
+Possession of the minimum entrance requirements does not guarantee admission.

-Graduates of Newfoundland Grade XII will be considered for direct entry if their average is 60% or higher in five university preparatory subjects, including; English, Mathematics, Chemistry, Biology or Physics.
+Graduates of Newfoundland Grade XII will be considered for direct entry if their average is 60% or higher in five university preparatory subjects, including; English, Mathematics (70% in Math 3200 acceptable), Chemistry, Biology or Physics\.
 The Grade XII level courses for Mathematics and English must be the third full year of high school study in these subjects, and for Chemistry and Biology or Physics the second full year.
 Possession of the minimum entrance requirements does not guarantee admission.